RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 This could also be thought of as a rating for how few "Gotcha"s or "Dark Corners" there are.

+## Zealotry Inverted

+Zealotry: fanatical and uncompromising pursuit of religious, political, or other ideals; fanaticism.

+DAWs are a religion to some.
+How fanatical users are about their product.
+High ratings indicate rational behaviour, low ratings indicate a zealous and often irrational userbase.

 # Bias

+Suggested to set this to -100% or higher to adjust for my personal bias.

 ## Preference